islom247/moviepedia/README.md

 ## Moviepedia
-Moviepedia is a web application that server like an online database of movies and provides information about them.
+Moviepedia is a web application that serves like an online database of movies and provides information about them.

 ## Motivation
 I created this application during my spare time to improve my React skills.